gregcox7/StatLabs/docs/01-exploring.md

 <img src="01-exploring_files/figure-html/unnamed-chunk-19-1.png" width="672" />

 ::: {.exercise}
 Try making several different histograms of passenger age with different bin widths by changing the number "10" in the code above to different values.

 What bin width do you believe gives the best visual summary of the age distribution across passengers, and why?

+Attach a copy of the histogram you made with your favorite bin width (again, you can do this by saving your plot as a file using the "Export" menu in RStudio's Plots pane).

 :::